-Select Enabled to enable I/O port 60h/64h emulation support for the legacy USB keyboard so that it can be fully supported by the operating systems that does not recognize a USB device.
+Select Enabled to enable I/O port 60h/64h emulation support for the legacy USB keyboard so that it can be fully supported by the operating systems that do not recognize a USB device.
 The options are Disabled and Enabled.

-EHCI Hand-Off
+EHCI Hand-off

-This item is for operating systems that do not support Enhanced Host Controller Interface (EHCI) hand-off.
+Select Enabled to enable support for operating systems that do not support Enhanced Host Controller Interface (EHCI) hand-off.
 When enabled, EHCI ownership change will be claimed by the EHCI driver.
 The options are Disabled and Enabled.